 According to a report by the National Institute of Health (NIH), there are studies that show continuous waves more effective, other studies that show pulsed waves more effective and studies that show no difference between the two.

 Whether to select a continuous wave unit or a pulsed wave unit all depends on how you plan to use light therapy.
 Each type of wave can work effectively in particular applications.

 Ideally, look for a product that provides both continuous and pulsed waves for the most flexibility.
-Even better, look for a product that offers the Nogier Frequencies!Go to Comparison Chart > Back to Top >
+Even better, look for a product that offers the Nogier Frequencies!Go To Products We Recommend > Back to Top >

 Laser or LED